Juanduino/THE-GEM/README.md

  One controller can inject current into 4 seperate channels of up to 6 amp per channel.
 Furthermore there is a 5th WHITE LED channel, with a MOSFET on the lamp, which is controlled by the MCU.
 Each WHITE LED is driven @350mA x 6 LED´s per board = 2.1 amp.

  Each red string is driven @MAX 1500mA, so 3 red amp per GEM.
-The Blues is driven @MAX 2000mA, which equals a total of (3red + 4blue + 2.1white = 9.1 AMP) x 3 boards per controller = 27.3 AMP @MAX
+The Blues is driven @MAX 2000mA, which equals a total of (3red + 4blue + 2.1white = 9.1 AMP) x 3 boards per controller = 27.3 AMP @MAX.

+ The boards is designed, so that they can be put in a line.
+That is, the 3 boards will be parrallel connected and is itnernally routed to withstand the needed current flow.

  Two controllers will run of a 12v 500-600watt PSU (Powersupply).
 Many have old PSU´s sitting in computers, which typically have a 500watt capasity.